First Schleswig War: Background

 At the beginning of 1848, Denmark included the Duchy of Schleswig, and the king of Denmark ruled the duchies of Holstein and Saxe-Lauenburg within the German Confederation.
 The majority of the ethnic Germans in Denmark lived in these areas.
 Germans made up a third of the country's population, and the three duchies accounted for half of Denmark's economy.
 The Napoleonic Wars, which had ended in 1815, had fanned both Danish and German nationalism.
-Pan-German ideology had become highly influential in the decades prior to the wars, and writers such as Jacob Grimm (1785–1863) and the Norwegian Peter Andreas Munch (1810–1863) argued that the entire peninsula of Jutland had been populated by Germans before the arrival of the Danes and that therefore Germans could justifiably reclaim it.
+Pan-German ideology had become highly influential in the decades prior to the wars, and writers such as Jacob Grimm (1785–1863) and the Norwegian Peter Andreas Munch (1810–1863) argued that the entire peninsula of Jutland had been populated by Germans before the arrival of Danes and that therefore Germans could justifiably reclaim it.
 Jens Jacob Asmussen Worsaae (1821–1885), an archaeologist who had excavated parts of the Danevirke, countered the pro-German claims, writing pamphlets which argued that there was no way of knowing the language of the earliest inhabitants of Danish territory, that Germans had more solid historical claims to large parts of France and England, and that Slavs by the same reasoning could annex parts of eastern Germany.

 The conflicting aims of Danish and German nationalists contributed to the outbreak of the First Schleswig War.
-Danish nationalists believed that Schleswig, but not Holstein, should be a part of Denmark, as Schleswig contained a large number of Danes, whilst Holstein did not.
+Danish nationalists believed that Schleswig, but not Holstein, should be part of Denmark, as Schleswig contained a large number of Danes, whilst Holstein did not.
 German nationalists believed that Schleswig, Holstein, and Lauenburg should remain united, and their belief that Schleswig and Holstein should not be separated led to the two duchies being referred to as Schleswig-Holstein.
 Schleswig became a particular source of contention, as it contained a large number of Danes, Germans, and North Frisians.
 Another cause of the war was the legally questionable change to the rules of ducal succession in the duchies.

 King Christian VIII of Denmark died in January 1848.
 His only legitimate son, the future Frederick VII, seemed unable to beget heirs.
 Thus the duchies appeared likely to pass to the rule of the House of Oldenburg, which might have resulted in a division of Denmark.
 Accordingly, Christian VIII had decreed (8 July 1846) a change to the succession law in the duchies to allow succession through the female line.
 The implementation of this law was illegal.